abhi-kr12/de-zoomcamp-playstore/README.md

 ### Replication of the Project

-Replication steps are given in accordance to Windows OS and Google Cloud Platform.
+Replication steps are given in accordance with Windows OS and Google Cloud Platform.

 **Steps to be followed:**